RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Introduction

-Second, we evaluate the overall usefulness of \textsc{RECOVER} by analyzing the requirements generated from \textbf{entire conversations}.
-This evaluation examines whether focusing on individual conversation turns, rather than the full conversational context, leads to missing relevant requirements.
-In other words, this assessment determines how effectively \textsc{RECOVER} captures the complete scope of requirements and ensures that its turn-by-turn analysis does not overlook critical information that may emerge from the broader dialogue.
-The evaluation involves comparing \textsc{RECOVER}'s output against two baselines: one produced by requirements engineers and another generated by ChatGPT, a large language model that does not preprocess requirements-relevant conversation turns.
+We evaluate \textsc{RECOVER} through an empirical study using the conversation dataset provided by Spijkman et al. \cite{reconsum_spijkman_2023}.
+This study includes a statistical performance analysis and a user study with 23 experienced requirements engineers, examining two granularity levels.
+At the \textbf{individual conversation turn} level, we assess \textsc{RECOVER}'s accuracy in classifying requirements-relevant turns, its ability to generate system requirements matching those manually produced by engineers, and the correctness, completeness, and actionability of the generated requirements.
+At the \textbf{entire conversation} level, we assess \textsc{RECOVER}'s overall usefulness by examining whether focusing on individual turns omits relevant requirements.
+This evaluation compares \textsc{RECOVER}'s output against two baselines: one produced by requirements engineers and another generated by ChatGPT, a large language model that does not preprocess requirements-relevant conversation turns.
 The inclusion of an LLM baseline aims at demonstrating the added value of \textsc{RECOVER}'s targeted preprocessing capabilities with respect to a more general approach that lacks the same level of contextual understanding and specificity.

-At the \textbf{individual conversation turn granularity}, \textsc{RECOVER} may classify requirements with a recall of 76\%.
-In addition, the requirements generated by \textsc{RECOVER} can properly capture content and semantics from conversations, as outlined by ROUGE (Mean 38.53\%) and METEOR scores (Mean 41.87\%).
-At the same time, they have lower BLEU scores (Mean 5.39\%) when considering precise wording.
+At the \textbf{individual conversation turn granularity}, \textsc{RECOVER} may classify requirements with a recall of 76\%. \revised{In addition, the requirements generated by \textsc{RECOVER} have lower BLEU scores (Mean 5.39\%) when considering precise wording.
+At the same time, they can properly capture content and semantics from conversations, as outlined by METEOR scores (Mean 41.87\%) and ROUGE (Mean 38.53\%)}.
 Finally, requirements engineers found the approach valuable, yet they still raised the need for post-process validations conducted by experts to remove erroneous requirements produced by hallucinations of LLMs.

 At the \textbf{entire conversation granularity}, the high BLEU (78.82\%) and METEOR (39.09\%) scores achieved by \textsc{RECOVER} when compared against the manual baseline indicate its strong ability to generate requirements that are both accurate and comprehensive, making it a reliable tool for producing outputs closely aligned with expert standards.
 In contrast, while ChatGPT's higher ROUGE score (43.96\%) suggests it captures a broad range of content similar to the manual baseline, its lower BLEU score highlights potential shortcomings in precision and comprehensiveness.
 This comparison underscores that utilizing the full \textsc{RECOVER} approach, rather than relying solely on a language model prompt, yields better results.